Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-4-Network Threat Hunting Investigation (Wireshark + Suricata)/README.md

 ## IP Address: 5.252.153.241

-This IP address was identified as the primary malware delivery and command-and-control (C2) infrastructure.
+This IP address was identified as the primary malware delivery server and likely command-and-control (C2) infrastructure.

 Suricata detected: